How much will be paid

 Historic fabric should be kept as far as possible and not over-restored.

-Also read about Conserving historic water meadows on the Historic England website.
+You can also read about Conserving historic water meadows on the Historic England website.